-Employees can apply for and claim unemployment benefits online or by mail.
-(Limited in-person service by appointment is also available.)
+Railroad employees can apply for and claim unemployment benefits online or by mail.
 Individuals who have a myRRB account at RRB.gov can file their applications and biweekly claims online.
 Employees can create a myRRB account at RRB.gov/myRRB by clicking on the button labeled Sign in with login.gov.
-Establishing an account while working will expedite the filing process for future unemployment benefits, and provide ready access to other online services.
+Establishing an account while working will expedite the filing process for future unemployment benefits and provide ready access to other online services.